 - Step 5: Full-Day Intake.
 The potential student will spend a full day at League School participating in the program he/she is most likely to attend, if admitted.
 In the case of a residential referral, the potential student will also spend an overnight at one of the residences on the school’s campus.
 On occasion, a student may be asked to return for a second full-day or overnight intake in the event that a different classroom or residence is to be considered.

 - Step 6: Determination.
 Once the admission process is complete, a recommendation to accept or decline a candidate for admission to League School is reviewed by the Admissions Committee.
 The decision of the Admissions Committee is discussed with the funding school district or other referral source.

 - Step 7: Program Admission.
 If a student is determined eligible for admission, an admission date is scheduled with the school district or other referral source and with the parent/guardian.

 Does League School hold Open Houses?

-Open houses are the first Thursday of every month at 9:30 am.
+Open houses are the second Thursday of every month at 9:30 am.
 Please call or email the Admissions Department here.